 What kinds of problems or obstacles have been preventing you from moving forward?
 Have there been specific things that kept you from achieving more?
 Do you need help with identifying a solution?

 What Progress Have You Noticed?

 Don't miss your victories!
 Take note of the progress you see from week to week.
 What positive changes have you noticed since your last session?
 What progress have you made on your action plan?
 What are you proud of?
 Which parts of your plan didn't get any attention?

 Just thinking through each of these items will give you some insight into how you want to move ahead.
-And, being prepared in advance for your coaching sessions will help you stay focused on the most important issues you need help on.
+With a little planning, you can prepare for your life coaching session in the best way to stay focused on the most important issues you need to work on.